-- View 360 VR Experiences on desktop, mobile devices, and VR.
-Refer to View 360 VR Experiences in the 360 VR web app. - Create and publish 360 VR Experiences from web scenes directly in your web browser.
-Refer to Create 360 VR Experiences from web scenes.
+- View 360 VR Experiences on desktop, mobile devices, and VR. - Create and publish 360 VR Experiences from web scenes directly in a web browser.

 360 VR Experience export

 The exporter converts CityEngine scenarios or layer compositions into 360 VR Experience scenarios; turning CityEngine camera bookmarks in to 360 VR Experience viewpoints.
 It then writes everything into a single 360 VR Experience (.3vr) file.